Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: TRANSCEIVER MODEL AND SNR DEFINITION

-\subsection{Transceiver model and SNR definition}
+The contribution of the present work is to extend this line of research toward the discrete-time receiver model that is most relevant for commercial coherent transceivers.
+The considered equalizers, including ZFE, MMSE, FSE, and FLE, operate after sampling, and the derivation admits arbitrary optical-filter shapes, arbitrary placement of ASE-noise sources, and colored transceiver noise.
+The transceiver impairment model is embedded in the same SNR formulation used for the optical link, so filtering penalties can be evaluated together with receiver limitations.
+Compared with models focused only on infinite-length equalization or on a single filtering/noise configuration, the proposed framework also includes finite-length equalizers and a simulation-based validation of the tap-limited regime.
+The complete set of assumptions specific to amplified optical links is stated explicitly, while the most technical passages are summarized and referenced inside the derivation.

+\section{TRANSCEIVER MODEL AND SNR DEFINITION}

-This section introduces a measurement-based methodology for transceiver (TRX) performance modeling, aimed at taking into account the transceiver impairment when evaluating filtering penalty.
-The focus is on accurately modeling the signal-to-noise ratio (SNR) and its impact on bit error rate (BER), particularly in scenarios dominated by linear impairments, such as metro networks.
+This section introduces a measurement-based methodology for modeling TRX performance that accounts for transceiver impairments when evaluating the filtering penalty.
+The focus is on accurately modeling the SNR and its impact on the BER, particularly in scenarios dominated by linear impairments, such as metro networks.
+In this work, the experimental validation was performed using two commercial transceivers from two different vendors, referred to as Vendor A and Vendor B. For each transceiver, the three modulation formats considered and the corresponding symbol rates are reported in \autoref{table:symbol_rates}.

+\autoref{fig:realistic_receiver} shows a coherent optical transceiver front-end in which the received signal, after random polarization rotations, is split into two orthogonal polarization branches by a polarization beam splitter.
+Each polarization is mixed with a local oscillator in a 90° optical hybrid, producing in-phase and quadrature components that are detected by balanced photodetectors.
+The resulting electrical currents are amplified by transimpedance amplifiers, passed through anti-aliasing (AA) filters, and digitized by parallel analog to digital converters (ADCs) for both x- and y-polarization states.
+The digital samples are then processed by the DSP stage to recover the transmitted information.
+To facilitate the analysis of filtering penalties, we adopt a simplified transceiver representation that preserves the impact of receiver impairments and the equalization strategy, while remaining tractable for system-level discussion.

+The block diagram of the transceiver model is provided in \autoref{fig:trx_block_diagram}.
+The transceiver is represented by grouping the main physical and digital stages into equivalent functional blocks.
+The incoming signal is first processed by an equivalent ideal optical front-end (OFE), performing the optical to electrical conversion.
+The impairments of the realistic OFE of \autoref{fig:realistic_receiver} are summarized through an aggregated receiver noise contribution.
+In addition, it is assumed that transmitter impairments are generally much smaller than receiver impairments, according to \cite{ONDM2025, miotto2025arxive, rizzelli_finitelength}.
+Therefore, all the transceiver noise is assumed to be concentrated on the receiver side.

+The resulting electrical signal then passes through an AA filter that could introduce an overall analog bandwidth limitation before sampling.
+Finally, the sampled sequence is handled by an equivalent equalization stage that models the DSP action of the transceiver.
+This abstraction captures the dominant effects of noise, electrical filtering, and digital compensation while avoiding the complexity of the full schematic.